You may be an outstanding leader…

 Don’t worry, though.
 The Employee Morale Snapshot will tell you everything you need to know.

-As the leader of an organization are you certain that your employees and volunteers are happy and that their needs are being met?
+As the leader of an organization are you certain that your employees are happy, engaged, and going the extra mile to help the company succeed?
 Are their Jars of Goodwill full?
 Hey, you’re smart…but you can’t read minds.
-You’ll never really know what your employees and volunteers are thinking unless you tell them that you want their honest feedback…and then provide a way for them to give that feedback that feels safe and is completely anonymous.
+You’ll never really know what your employees are thinking unless you tell them that you want their honest feedback…and then provide a way for them to give that feedback that feels safe and is completely anonymous.

-I have a track record for getting remarkably honest feedback from employees (I never tell who said what), and the leader receives a hefty report detailing how employees truly feel about their jobs, their bosses, and other aspects of the workplace.
-And most importantly, the report includes many specific recommendations for increasing morale.
-Many are quick fixes, and the majority don’t cost a thing to implement.
+I have a track record for getting remarkably honest feedback from employees (I never tell who said what), and the leader receives a report that details (anonymously, of course) what employees appreciate about their jobs and employers; their areas of concern; and their suggestions for how to make things even better.
+And most importantly, the report includes many specific recommendations for increasing morale and making the workplace culture even healthier.

-When you know what you need to do to keep those Jars of Goodwill full, and you pretty much do those things, your employees and volunteers will sing the praises of your organization and its leaders.
+When you know what you need to do to keep those Jars of Goodwill full, and you focus on doing those things, your employees will be more engaged, more productive, more accurate, and more loyal.
 It’ll boost your bottom line and strengthen your reputation.
 And that’s why Janet named her company The Power of Goodwill.